thomas5564/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    2. Open the application using `java -jar LambdaLab.jar`.
+    2. Open the application using `java -jar LambdaLab.jar`. <br>
        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences